 Location: Orono, ME

-Responsibilities: Purpose:The School of Food and Agriculture seeks candidates for a full-time, nine month lecturer position, with two months of summer salary, in the program area of Food Science and Human Nutrition (FSN).
-The candidate will direct the graduate Dietetic Internship program, which includes teaching and advising in our graduate program, and will teach several undergraduate nutrition classes on-line.
+Purpose:The School of Food and Agriculture seeks candidates for a full-time, nine-month tenure-track assistant professor position in the program area of Food Science and Human Nutrition (FSN).
+The candidate will teach and advise in the undergraduate and graduate nutrition programs, and establish an independent, externally-funded research program in human behavioral nutrition.

 The School of Food and Agriculture (http://www.umaine.edu/foodandagriculture/) has 35 faculty members, over 450 undergraduate students, and about 50 graduate students.
 In addition to FSN, the School offers B.S. degrees in Animal and Veterinary Sciences, Environmental Horticulture, and Sustainable Agriculture, as well as graduate degrees in a range of programs.
 School research efforts focus on the sustainable production of plants and animals, on nutritious diets that promote human health and well-being, and on safety and production issues important to food and agriculturally-related businesses.
-The wide range of academic interests in our School offer new faculty many opportunities to participate in, and develop, multi-disciplinary teams.
+The wide range of academic interests in our School offers new faculty many opportunities to participate in, and develop, multi-disciplinary research and teaching teams.

-Other: Reports to: Director
+Reports to: Director

 Work Environment: The University of Maine, located in Orono, is the state’s land grant university.
 We have world-class faculty members; nationally recognized research; first-rate facilities; and a friendly, collaborative atmosphere.
 Orono is approximately one hour away from Bar Harbor and Acadia National Park and skiing and hiking areas.
 The area provides a pleasant, safe, and affordable living environment.
 Extensive cultural activities are available at the Collins Center for the Arts and in the greater Bangor Area.